emmanueldev247/radiance-smart-city/Board2_EnergyEmergency/README.md

 ## Usage

 1. Adjust configurations in the code if necessary.
-2. Upload the [**Board2_EnergyManagement.ino**](./Board2_EnergyManagement.ino) code to your Arduino board.
+2. Upload the [**Board2_EnergyEmergency.ino**](./Board2_EnergyEmergency.ino) code to your Arduino board.
 3. Connect the components as specified in the connections section.
-4. Power on the system and test the LDR-based street light control, remote functions, and fire/water alarm systems.
+4. Power on the system and test the LDR-based street light control, remote functions and fire/water alarm systems.

-> Refer to the [code file](./Board2_EnergyManagement.ino) for detailed comments and configuration instructions.
+> Refer to the [code file](./Board2_EnergyEmergency.ino) for detailed comments and configuration instructions.

 ## Contributing